Yext delivered 100+ integrations in 3 months. See how they did it and why their old platform was slowing everything down.

 Now the next challenge is innovation.

 And, this wasn't a tooling issue.
-So it's more of a, you know, delivery model.
+So it's more of a delivery model.

 The platforms were enterprise grade, but they are not, agile.
 They were heavyweight, but not fast.
-So innovation basically slowed, not because lack of ideas, but because it's, you know, how hard it is, to implement, them, in that platform's, following slide.
+So innovation basically slowed, not because lack of ideas, but because how hard it is to implement them in that platform.

 Now growth challenges.
-Right, as we expanded, you know, we, made an acquisition last year, and, we will or we might, you know, do some acquisitions, you know, as as a company, eyeing growth, and, you know, compete with our, in in the in the space we are, working on.
-So the the the architecture struggle to keep up, you know, during this, you know, m and a or integration processes.
-So we couldn't scale elastically and tooling costs grew linearly with the data volume and, environment counts.
+As we expanded, we made an acquisition last year, and, we might do some acquisitions as a company, eyeing growth, and compete in the space we are working on.
+So the architecture struggle to keep up during this M&A or integration processes.
+So we couldn't scale elastically and tooling costs grew linearly with the data volume and environment counts.

-So increased, you know, pricing or cost, you know, if we need to expand our scale, was a big challenge.
+So increased pricing or cost if we need to expand our scale, was a big challenge.
 And there was no out of the box, centralized audit log or a health dashboard.

-So when we onboarded, new more departments, the complexity grew, and, we didn't have, no, the visibility we need, to manage, the day to day operations.
+So when we onboarded more departments, the complexity grew and, we didn't have the visibility we need to manage the day to day operations.

 So now, next slide, Paul.

 Yeah.
-So, it's, it's just a continuous practice.
-I know as a IT leader, you you look at the platforms, you know, that are high performing and what is your, you know, goal, that you set for your, department for next two years, five years?
-And, what's happening, you know, in the industry, talk of, you know, AI or, and your business goals.
+So, it's a continuous practice.
+As an IT leader, you look at the platforms that are high performing and what is your goal, that you set for your department for next two years, five years?
+And, what's happening in the industry.
+Talk of AI and your business goals.

-So are you able to support, these goals, with your current, tech stack and, how how fast you are, I know, turning around, these, you know, requirements that you are getting.
+So are you able to support these goals with your current tech stack and how fast you are turning around these requirements that you are getting.
 So this, basically encouraged us to define the problem.
-Right?
-So what are your, you know, current pinpoints, with respect to cost, inefficiency, risk, and, you know, lack of agility.
+So what are your current painpoints with respect to cost, inefficiency, risk, and lack of agility.

-We should, go and look out for, you know, tool that can give us, you know, this business benefits that we are looking for, and then we started this, journey.
+And then we tried aligning that with the business goals.
+And, we decided, hey, we should, go and look out for a tool that can give us this business benefits that we are looking for, and then we started this, journey.

-No. Yeah.
-So, again, speaking of the goals, right, like, maybe it's an extension to your, earlier question.
-So what do we, want from this platform?
+So, again, speaking of the goals maybe it's an extension to your earlier question, so what do we want from this platform?

-So we needed, basically, we needed to pivot.
-I know based on I know what our pain points, we discussed the challenges, from being tool centric, to outcome driven, and, our North Star became clear.
-I know integration should enable growth.
-You know, it's it should not, limit it, which meant, you know, unifying the architecture across the business units, enabling self-service for business teams, hyper, automation, you know, for repeatable workflows and reducing IT friction to let ops, you know, move faster.
+Basically we needed to pivot.
+I know what our pain points are, we discussed the challenges, from being tool centric, to outcome driven, and, our North Star became clear.
+I know integration should enable growth, it should not limit it.
+Which meant unifying the architecture across the business units, enabling self-service for business teams, hyper automation for repeatable workflows and reducing IT friction to let ops move faster.

-This aligns with, you know, what we are seeing across, modern enterprises, you know, we refer to a number of, you know, researchers like, what Alex presented, you know, a shift towards democratized automation, not just connecting systems, but empowering people to build, you know, with confidence.
+This aligns with what we are seeing across modern enterprises.
+We refer to a number of researchers like what Alex presented.
+A shift towards democratized automation, not just connecting systems, but empowering people to build with confidence.

-I mean, there there is, obviously, there's efficiency aspects around, you know, getting your arms around again to more of a kind of a cohesive integration architecture, and then, obviously, you know, decentralizing and so that so your your business teams can build, you know, cost savings.
-Was there was there a was there a kind of a key goal, like an an overarching goal, like, you know, the the the big one?
-Right?
-That you're like, this is this is the must have goal for the for the for the project to to to make the move?
+A quick question Tulasi.
+I guess all these aren't created equal, these goals.
+Going back to some of the areas where Alex shared as well, there's efficiency aspects, getting your arms around and getting to a more cohesive integration architecture.
+And then obviously decentralizing so your your business teams can build.
+Cost savings.
+Was there a key goal, like an an overarching goal?
+The the the big one?
+That you're like, this is the must have goal for the project to make the move?

 Yeah.
-So the the the bigger goal is, you know, hyper automation.
-Right?
-So where, you you you want to, automate, you know, the repeatable tasks again with efficiency, and how much, faster you are turning around, you know, the requirements and focus on strategic initiatives.
+So the bigger goal is hyper automation.
+So where you want to automate the repeatable tasks again with efficiency, and how much, faster you are turning around the requirements and focus on strategic initiatives.

-So freeing up, I know, some bandwidth, for for the developers so they can, they can focus on, you know, building what's next rather than, you know, trying to troubleshoot issues.
-So the bigger goal I would say is, you know, are we building, for future?
-So are we planning for future, the hyper automation, which includes, you know, this rolling out AI agents, rolling out automated, you know, workflows, for all the repeatable tasks.
-So to bring business efficiency.
+So freeing up some bandwidth, for the developers so they can focus on building what's next rather than trying to troubleshoot issues.
+The bigger goal I would say is are we building for the future?
+So are we planning for the future, the hyper automation, which includes this rolling out AI agents, rolling out automated workflows for all the repeatable tasks to bring business efficiency.

-So indirectly as a, business applications or an IT or what you are, impacting is, you know, the faster product, you know, rollouts, and, the customer facing teams would would would be able to perform their, you know, jobs with ease and without much, you know, running into issues, be it, you know, your sales teams, finance teams.
-So in the back end, our teams are empowering them to, to to to to make their, you know, job with much efficiency.
-So having a integration platform and doing what I mentioned, you know, around, in future, we are trying to roll out tidy agents, which I will, I know, speak about innovate and then hyper automating all these repeatable workflows.
+So indirectly as a business applications or an IT org what you are impacting is the faster product rollouts, and, the customer facing teams would be able to perform their jobs with ease and without much running into many issues.
+Be it your sales teams, finance teams.
+In the back end, our teams are empowering them to make their job with much efficiency.
+Having an integration platform and doing what I mentioned around, in future we are trying to roll out IT agents, which I will speak about in a bit and then hyper automating all these repeatable workflows.

-It's it it was need of the hour, you know, if I have to mention.
+It was need of the hour if I have to mention.

 Absolutely.